Start-stop system: Perodua

 Perodua first introduced the start/stop system in 2016 which is called "Eco idle" in the Bezza.
 Initially, it was only limited to the range-topping Advance variant.
 Subsequently, newer models such as the Myvi, Aruz, Ativa, and Alza started to feature this system as standard, even on base models.

 Renault

 Renault introduced the technology in all of its European models in 2010.

 Roewe

 In 2009, Roewe's Rover 75 based 750 was fitted with stop-start as standard with the hybrid 1.8 Rover K-series engine.

 SAAB

-A Start/Stop function was fitted to the second-generation 9-5 in 2009.
+A start-stop function was fitted to the second-generation 9-5 in 2009.
 The button to control the system was placed next to the gearshift like SAAB ignition keys of old.

 Subaru

-Many 2020 and 2021 Subaru vehicles have been equipped with auto stop/start function.
+Many Subaru vehicles have been equipped with an automatic stop-start system.
+It was first launched in 2011 for the Impreza and Crosstrek.

 Suzuki

+Suzuki's start-stop system is called EASS (Engine Auto Start Stop).

 Some car makers such as Suzuki have one additional small 12V lithium-ion battery inside the car.
 The system is marketed as "SHVS Mild Hybrid System" (Smart Hybrid Vehicle by Suzuki) and available as an option in Ignis, Swift, Baleno in several markets.

 Tata

-Tata Motors introduced this system on their LCV Tata Ace.
+Tata Motors introduced this system on its LCV Tata Ace.